solita/solita.github.com/_posts/2018-02-05-unrealiable-network.md

                        {:handler response-handler}))))))
 ```

-In most cases, however, it is not practical to re-try every single failed requests.
+In most cases, however, it is not practical to re-try every single failed request.
 For exampole, if a request pointed to a file which was not found and returned 403, it is probably not useful to try this request again.
 Thus, you should choose which requests you might want to try again.

 # Cache Responses When Necessary